 May 2026

-The opening reception will be held on Friday, May 8, 2026, from 6:00 to 8:30 PM at the Studios of Cocoa Beach located at 165 Minutemen Causeway in downtown Cocoa Beach.
+The opening reception will be held on Friday, May 8, 2026, from 6:00 to 8:30 PM at the Studios of Cocoa Beach, located at 165 Minutemen Causeway in downtown Cocoa Beach.
 This is the perfect opportunity to meet the artists, explore their contrasting yet harmonious bodies of work, and enjoy an evening immersed in art and conversation.

 Don’t miss this extraordinary exhibition that pairs the fluid beauty of birdlife with the textured complexity of human experience.
 Whether you are a nature enthusiast, art lover, or simply curious, “Art on the Wing” and “Beneath the Surface” offer something profoundly moving to discover.

-Kenneth Wagner
+by Kenneth Wagner

-Rita Irvin
+Mixed Media by Rita Irvin

 June 2026